-Mirjam is a New York City based travel photographer specializing in international environmental portraiture, landscape photography and adventure images.
-Born and raised in the Netherlands, she has photographed in more than 75 countries, including many of the most exotic places in the world.
-Mirjam's photographs are indicative of her unique capacity to personally connect with diverse cultures and communities.
+Mirjam Evers is a New York City based travel photographer who specializes in travel images, portraiture, landscape photography and adventure images.
+Born and raised in the Netherlands, Evers has photographed in more than 90 countries, including many of the most exotic places in the world.
+Evers' photographs are indicative of her unique capacity to personally connect with diverse cultures and communities.
 Her eye for location lighting is highly stylized and works to illustrate and heighten the unique characteristics of each international locale.
 She is able to transcend cultural and language barriers with an intangible spirit that is conveyed in every image.
-Her work has appeared in AFAR, The New York Times, AARP, Outdoor Photographer, PDN, American Photo, Popular Photography, Digital Photo, Departures, MSN Travel.
+Evers is one of the founders of Photo Quest.

 A valid passport is required for your trip.
 Be sure to check the expiration date.
 Your passport must be valid for six months after your date of exit from West Africa.
 In addition, we recommend your passport has at least two completely blank visa pages for every country you will be visiting.
-It is very important that the blank pages say “Visas” at the top.
-The last few pages of your passport, which say “Amendments and Endorsements,” and the final page of your passport, which may not have a page number, are not considered to be legitimate visa pages.
-You can request a new passport through a visa service agency or the US Passport Services Office.
 Be sure to allow sufficient time to acquire this before your trip.
 It is a good idea to carry photocopies of your passport’s photo page and any acquired visa pages for your trip in case your passport is lost or as an additional piece of identification, as well as two extra passport photos.

-US citizens need a visa for Ghana, Togo, and Benin.
+US citizens need a visa for Benin.
 Do not apply for the visas directly with the consulate, since you may encounter problems.
 You can use various companies to help expedite your visas, like Passport Visas Express (PVE).
-On the PVE website, purchase the Ghana Tourist Multiple Visa (valid for 3 months), the Togo Tourist Multiple Visa (valid for 3 months) and the Benin Tourist Visa (valid for 3 years).
+On the PVE website, purchase the Benin Tourist Visa (valid for 3 years).
 PVE can also be reached by phone at 888-596-6028.
 If you are a citizen of any country other than the US, check with a local consulate for entry requirements.

-The currency in Togo and Benin is the CFA (the West African franc, linked to the Euro).
-In Ghana it is the Cedi (GHC).
+The currency in Benin is the CFA (the West African franc, linked to the Euro).
 We suggest you bring most of your money in US and Euros cash (travelers checks are not recommended as they can be difficult and time-consuming to cash).
 For US cash, new $50 and $100 bills get a higher rate than old $1s and $5s.
 It is important that your bills be clean and crisp; old, faded, ripped, or soiled bills will be rejected.
 Only a few hotels change Euros to CFA for free, and they would only have enough cash for one or two people.

-The international dialing code for Ghana is 233, Togo is 228, and Benin is 229.
+The international dialing code for Benin is 229.
 Please contact your cell phone company for specific instructions for international use.